Falkgaard/nix-config-learning/v2/README.md

 ## TODO

-Things to be added: shell, hydra, sops, git specific files, templates, overlays, pkgs, etc.
+Things to be added: shell, hydra, sops, git specific files, overlays, pkgs, etc.

 Decide on a structure for resource directories.
 I'm currently leaning towards having two locations for them: